Here are the BAM Jam 3 on 3 basketball rules.

 Taking it Back

 The ball will be “taken back” on each change of possession, regardless of whether or not a shot was attempted.
 Failure to “take it back” results in loss of possession and any points just scored.
-“Taking it back” means bringing your whole body and the ball behind the dashed “take-back” line, not the sidelines or two-point arc.
+“Taking it back” means that whoever has possession of the ball touches any part of the 3-point line with the ball or their body.

 A ball out-of-bounds will be taken out from the back-court line.